I just finished reading an excellent book called The Lifestyle Blueprint.

 Doing the risky and challenging things then set me up for an enjoyable able fulfilling life now.

 The safe path protects you from failure, but it also prevents greatness.
 You’ll never be on food stamps, but you’ll never fly in first class either.
 You’ll never be homeless, but you’ll never be truly happy.
-Because you never take any huge risks, you’ll never have any great rewards.
+Because you never take huge risks, you’ll never have great rewards.

 The good and bad things of life still happen to you.
 The difference is that when you’re living life on your terms, you’re not only more resilient against the effects of these things, but you’re also better able to recover from any damage that you do suffer.
 It doesn’t seem like all is lost when you’re already excited to live each day on your chosen path.